-Certain of our activities have been funded by grants from various government agencies, including the Israeli Ministry of Energy, the European Commission and Innovate UK (the United Kingdom's national innovation agency).
+Certain of our activities have been funded by grants from various government agencies, including the Israeli Ministry of Energy, the European Commission, Innovate UK (the United Kingdom's national innovation agency), the ILIAD consortium, and the European Union Regional Development Fund, or ERDF and others.

-Our project to build a 100 kilowatt (or 0.1 megawatt) installed capacity pilot station to create electricity from waves in Jaffa Port, Israel has been financed in part through a royalty-bearing grant in the aggregate amount of up to NIS 492,000 (\$158,000) that we have partially received from the Israeli Ministry of Energy pursuant to a financing agreement.
-Pursuant to the terms of this agreement, we are to receive installation payments, which started in January 2019, and the last of which we are scheduled to receive after we file the final project report, while the Israeli Ministry of Energy is to receive a non-exclusive, non-assignable and irrevocable license to use our know-how created during this project.
+Our project to build a 100 kilowatt (or 0.1 megawatt) installed capacity pilot station to create electricity from waves in Jaffa Port, Israel has been financed in part through a royalty-bearing grant in the aggregate amount of up to NIS 492,000 (\$139,000) that we have partially received from the Israeli Ministry of Energy pursuant to a financing agreement.
+Pursuant to the terms of this agreement, we are to receive installation payments, which started in January 2019, and the last of which we are scheduled to receive after we file the final project report, while the Israeli Ministry of Energy is to receive a non-exclusive, non-assignable and irrevocable license to use our know-how created during this project for national needs.
 We are committed to pay royalties at a rate of 5.0% from commercialization of the project's know-how and intellectual property (if any is created) up to the cumulative amount of the grant, linked to the Israeli consumer price index, and with the addition of the interest rate of the Accountant General of Israel.
-In addition, we provided a guarantee in the amount of NIS 36,900 (approximately \$12,000), or 7.5% of the total amount of the grant, regarding our obligations under the grant.
+In addition, we provided a guarantee in the amount of NIS 36,900 (approximately \$10,000), or 7.5% of the total amount of the grant, regarding our obligations under the grant.
 If we violate our obligations under the financing agreement, the Israeli Ministry of Energy has the right to redeem our bank guarantee and/or demand the return of the investments we have already received at the time of the violation.
+As of December 31, 2022 our bank guarantee has expired.

-Furthermore, in 2021, we received a grant of EUR 178,500 (approximately \$202,000) from the European Commission in the EU Horizon 2020 Research and Innovation Programme as part of our participation in a consortium of 56 partners from 18 countries in Europe, the Middle East and North Africa to combine high-resolution modelling with real-time sensing of ocean parameters, advanced algorithms for forecasting of spatio-temporal events and pattern recognition.
+Furthermore, in 2021, we won a grant of EUR 178,500 (approximately \$190,000) from the European Commission in the EU Horizon 2020 Research and Innovation Programme as part of the ILIAD consortium for our participation in a three years program consortium of 56 partners from 18 countries in Europe, the Middle East and North Africa to combine high-resolution modelling with real-time sensing of ocean parameters, advanced algorithms for forecasting of spatio-temporal events and pattern recognition.
 The virtual representations will consist of several real-time to near-real-time digital replicas of the ocean.
 As part of this consortium, we expect to play a role to aid with pilot applications related to wave energy.
-On October 28, 2021, we were awarded a grant of GBP 103,993 (approximately \$140,045) from Innovate UK for Eco Wave Power Gibraltar to research and conduct feasibility studies for sea wave energy powered microgrids for remote islands and rural coastlines.
-The terms of the grant require us to contribute GBP 44,569 (approximately \$60,000) towards these activities in order to receive grant funding.
-Under the terms and conditions of these grants, we are obligated to comply with various reporting requirements, meet certain project milestones and to take certain administrative actions.
+In 2022, we received EUR 86,000 (approximately \$92,000) as an advanced payment on account of this program.
+On October 28, 2021, we were awarded a grant of GBP 103,993 (approximately \$125,000) from Innovate UK for Eco Wave Power Gibraltar to research and conduct feasibility studies for sea wave energy powered microgrids for remote islands and rural coastlines.
+The terms and conditions of these grants, we are obligated to comply with various reporting requirements, meet certain project milestones and to take certain administrative actions.
 Material noncompliance with the terms and conditions of the grants may result in one or more enforcement actions by the relevant grant agency, which could include denying funds for the cost of funded activities, suspending the grant in whole or in part, pending corrective action, and withholding further grant awards.
+In 2022, Eco Wave Power Gibraltar received GBP 71 thousand (approximately \$85 thousand) from Innovate UK.